 Virginia Borden Maier, Health Professions Advisor

-Students attending St. John Fisher College may plan a program that will allow them to apply to any of the health-related professional schools in fields such as medicine, dentistry, optometry, veterinary medicine, pharmacy, podiatry, chiropractic medicine, physical therapy, or public health.
+Students attending St. John Fisher College may plan a program that will allow them to apply to any of the health-related professional schools in fields such as medicine, dentistry, optometry, veterinary medicine, pharmacy, podiatry, chiropractic medicine, physical therapy, occupational therapy, speech-language pathology, or public health.
 These schools actively seek students with strong science backgrounds who are liberally educated and have diverse interests and talents.

 "Pre-health" is not a major at St. John Fisher College.
 The majority of pre-medical and other pre-health students are biology or chemistry majors, but students intending to enter the health professions may choose any academic major.
 Academic prerequisites vary among professional schools, but most programs require a minimum of: